TinkerFlight/TinkerFlightProtocol/Readme.md

 5. **Connect to each board's Wi-Fi network** from two different devices (e.g., a phone and a laptop).

 6. **Open [http://tfp.local](http://tfp.local)** in a browser on each device.
 Select the protocol you'd like to use for communication between the two RF boards (e.g., between a drone and a laptop), and send a test message to verify the setup.

 ---

+### Documentation

+More information and documentation about the TinkerFlight Protocol and TinkerFlight Controller can be found at [tinkerflight.com](https://tinkerflight.com).

+---